Young people

 Adult Learning

-There are many classes run in the local area at a variety of levels, mostly organised by the local authorities and often free of charge, Check out the LOCAL CLASSES page.
+There are classes run in the local area at a variety of levels, some organised by the local authorities, check out the local Gaelic classes page.

-Similar classes are available throughout the country – see the Learndirect web-site to find out what is available in the location you require.
+Similar classes are available throughout the country – see the LearnGaelic web-site to find out what is available in the location you require.